-Matriculation Fees: Matriculation fees of \$10.00 for the first semester and \$10.00 for the second semester will be charged all college students, high school boarding students, and all special students.
+Matriculation Fees: Matriculation fees of \$10.00 for the first semester and \$5.00 for the second semester will be charged all college students, high school boarding students, and all special students.
 The payment of the matriculation fee of \$10.00 for the first semester in advance, reserves a room.
-The payment of \$10.00 matriculation fee for the second semester will be due on registration.
+The payment of \$5.00 matriculation fee for the second semester will be due on registration.
+Students approlling during the second semester who were not enrolled the first semester will pay the \$10.00 matriculation fee.
 All students paying the matriculation fee are admitted free of cost to all regular scheduled athletic events on the campus.
-Students who pay this fee are entitled to the student year book, The Perkolator and the student newspaper, The Bull Dog Barks.
-This fee also provides funds for recreational activities, Lyceum programs, and religious activities.
+Students who pay this fee are entitled to the student year book, The Perkolator, at a reduced cost.